chiew-group/MRI-defacer/README.md

 (3) We define a ROVir transform based on these masks.
 This transform mixes the original measurement coils to form virtual coils, with signal concentrated in either the brain or face regions.
 You can see the effect in [demo.ipynb](demo.ipynb), where the virtual coils are displayed.

 (4) We retain only the top virtual coils with only high brain region signal and discard the virtual coils that have high face region signal.
-Combining only the top virtual coils yields defaced k-sapce data.
+Combining only the top virtual coils yields defaced k-space data.

 The benefit of this pipeline is that we act on the coil dimension, discarding only coils with high face region signal, thus preserving raw k-space data.
 Currently, we have evaluated the pipeline using 14 sets of 12-channel data from Calgary Campinas [[3]](#3-r-souza-et-al-an-open-multi-vendor-multi-field-strength-brain-mr-dataset-and-analysis-of-publicly-available-skull-stripping-methods-agreement-neuroimage-vol-170-pp-482494-apr-2018-doi-httpsdoiorg101016jneuroimage201708021) and one in-house obtained 48-channel dataset.
 On avergae, we saw a 64.3% brain retention and 1.5% face retention in the 12-channel datasets.
 For the 48-channel dataset, there was a 89% brain retention and 1.8% face retention.
 The number of channels your data has may affect the defacing abilities.

 ## Installation and Usage
-Set up a Python environment for MRI Defacer
+Set up a Python environment for MR RawDeface

 ```
-conda create -n MRIDEFACER python=3.13
+conda create -n RawDeface python=3.13
 ```

 Install TotalSegmentator and the following required dependencies